 Start by assessing everyone at the scene for injuries, and call for help if anyone appears to be seriously hurt.
 Since some injuries are not immediately obvious, avoid moving anyone in pain, and wait for first responders to help.

 When the police arrive, explain what happened.
 State the facts as you know them, and you should avoid admitting fault.
 Exchange your information with the police and the other driver, including license, proof of insurance, and registration.
 If you can, take pictures or videos of the accident scene.
 It is always a good idea to see a doctor after any type of crash to rule out serious injuries.

 Once you have filed a police report and received medical attention, contact a trusted car accident lawyer for legal guidance.
 In many cases, the at-fault driver’s insurance company may offer a settlement for damages.
 However, it may not be enough to cover your medical bills, lost income, and auto repairs.

 A lawyer will review your case and recommend the next best step to move forward after a serious car accident.

 Effingham County Car Accident Lawyers at Kicklighter Law Provide Skilled Legal Representation to Clients Injured in Holiday Collisions

 Many people will go out and celebrate on New Year’s Eve.
 Some motorists will not drive responsibly, and you can become injured in a car accident.
 If you have been hurt by a negligent motorist, our Effingham County car accident lawyers at Kicklighter Law can help.
-Call us at 912-754-6003 or contact us online to learn more and to schedule a free consultation.
+Call us at 912-754-6003 or contact us online to learn more and to schedule a consultation.
 We are located in Springfield, Georgia, and we proudly serve clients throughout Savannah, Effingham County, and the surrounding areas.